 The top was in pretty rough shape, and was sanded with an 80 grit, then a 200 grit until it was really smooth.
 At this point I wasn’t really sure what I was going to do with it.
 I was trying to decide if I would paint it all, paint some of it or refinish it totally.

 The top sanded up really nice, and I had to sand that bad spot on the lower shelf, but it just wouldn’t go away.
 It was a little goopy, so I had to go to plan b.

 I used some Citristrip and a cheap chip brush to strip whatever was on the wooden shelf.
 This table was used in a garage, so it could have been some solvent or stain or something like that.
 The Citristrip worked like a charm to remove the gook, but it didn’t take away black stain.

-I recently picked up some Engine No. 9 from Heirloom Traditions (use the code MYREPURPOSEDLIFE to save 10%) It is in their Vintiques collection.
+I recently picked up some Engine No. 9 from Heirloom Traditions.
 I applied it with a chip brush.
 I always start painting the underneath side of a piece of furniture.

 The hardware was removed from the drawer, as I decided that the interior of the drawer was so rough, that it should be painted as well.

 This is after one very light coat of Engine No. 9 on everything but the top of the library table.